 In our country, 3G mobile networks have been there for a longer time and people are also well acquainted with it.
 In recent years, Telecommunication Companies have expanded 4G services in various places and is also getting popular.

 People are confused about which mobile network they should be using: 3G Vs 4G and which technology is better among the two?
-As Nepal does not have a 5G network yet, we are here to recommend you choose among 3G and 4G in this post.
+As Nepal does not have a 5G network yet (working for trials), we are here to recommend you choose between 3G Vs 4G in this post.

-First of all, in the Wireless communication system, the letter G stands of generation, and the number is just a representation of the evolution of technology.
+First of all, in the Wireless communication system, the letter G stands for generation, and the number is just a representation of the evolution of technology.
 Mobile communication networks had become much more inescapable than anyone could have envisioned.
-1G is the first generation of wireless mobile technology analog cell phones was introduced in 1980.
+1G is the first generation of wireless mobile technology analog cell phones that were introduced in 1980.